weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ![Testing the Microservices App](/guides/images/spring-boot-microservices/email-registration.png)

-To ensure that your message reached the correct destination, go back to `Weave Scope`, click on the RESTful Service container, and then open the terminal view.
+To ensure that your message reached the correct destination, display `Weave Scope`, click on the RESTful Service container, and then open the terminal view.
 The terminal view is launched by clicking the control button furthest left.

-Enter an email address and a password in the browser, and wait for the message to appear in the Terminal view of Weave Scope.
+Enter an email address and a password into the registration page, and then wait for the message to appear in the Terminal View of the RESful Service container displayed in Weave Scope.
 Notice that the RESTful service has processed and passed on the message to the system.

 ![RESTful, RabbitMQ and Eureka Communicating](/guides/images/spring-boot-microservices/restful-rabbit-eureka.png)